Skip to Main Content

 Key takeaways

-• The initial fixed-rate period for a 7/1 ARM can have a lower interest rate compared to a traditional fixed-rate mortgage, making it appealing to those looking for smaller monthly payments.
+• The initial fixed-rate on a 7/1 ARM can be lower than a traditional fixed-rate mortgage, making it appealing to those looking for smaller monthly payments.

-• 7/1 ARMs can be a good option for those planning to sell their home or refinance within the first seven years, but may not be suitable for those planning to stay in their home for the long term or who are not prepared for potential rate increases.
+• 7/1 ARMs can be a good option for those planning to sell their home or refinance within the first seven years, but may not be suitable for those planning to stay in their home long-term or who are not prepared for potential rate increases.

-There are many types of mortgages out there, but they tend to fall into two broad categories, fixed-rate mortgages and adjustable-rate mortgages (ARMs).
-7/1 ARMs are a type of adjustable-rate mortgage — one of the most popular, in fact.
-They may be a good fit for borrowers who plan to stay in their home for only a few more years, or who expect interest rates to fall over time.
+Around 8 percent of U.S. households have adjustable-rate mortgages.
+One of the most popular types is the 7/1 ARM.
+These may be a good fit for borrowers who plan to stay in their homes for only a few more years or who expect interest rates to fall over time.

 What is a 7/1 ARM?